davidrobin/swift-utils/README.md

 ### parse

 This method allows you for now to transform a JSON object/array into a Swift equivalent, ready to be used along you code.
+As a prerequisite, you must first define a Model to detail the content you will retrieve, provide it to the function when calling it.

 ## Example